This tutorial can also be downloaded as a pdf!

 Along with cutting out the fabric pieces with 1 cm seam allowence, I also cut 10 strips for piping, each 3 cm wide.
 I decided to do the piping between the panels because it would hide the fact that the braided parts in the front would be sewn on separately by hand.
 Otherwise it probably wouldn’t blend together as well.

 Before I could sew the whole thing together, I had to make the front panel.
 Instead of doing braids, I made small fabric strips that would interlace.
-I cut out long strips of fabric (each 1,5 cm wide) and set to ironing them so they would look neat and clean.
+I cut out long strips of fabric (each 1,5 cm wide) and pressed them so they would look neat and clean.

 I used a tip I found online (I’ve lost the original link to the video) where you place two needles on your ironing board and slide the strips underneath.
 It saved me a bunch of trouble!

-In the same spirit, I did the strips for the front braids – they are 6 stranded braids so in total I made 12 strips that each measuring 1,2 cm in width when pressed.
-I made sure to take into account how big the panel was to make sure the braid was the perfect size to cover it.
+Moving on to the two large front braids (see the photo below): They are 6 stranded braids, so in total I made 12 strips each measuring 1,2 cm in width when pressed.
+I made sure to take the size of the panel into account when deciding the width and length of the strips.
+This is to ensure that the braid is the perfect size to cover it.

-As you can see, I also left two straps in the middle panel to be attached over the center piece.
+The two straps in the middle panel can now also be attached over the center piece.
 All the braids were attached, any excess cut off and sewn on by hand.

 Photo by Charles Darrell / JCM Photography